-FORECAST PERFO RMANCE (TARGET) YEAR 1 YEAR 2 YEAR 3 BY YEAR 10 Not measured Not measured 80% of the community is very or fairly satisfied with Council activities or events 80% of the community is very or fairly satisfied with Council activities or events.
+FORECAST PERFORMANCE (TARGET) YEAR 1 YEAR 2 YEAR 3 BY YEAR 10 Not measured 100% of accountability forms are returned completed.
+Not measured 100% of accountability forms are returned completed.
+80% of the community is very or fairly satisfied with Council activities or events 80% of the community is very or fairly satisfied with Council activities or events.
 Only measured in 2021 and 2024 100% of accountability forms are returned completed.
+100% of accountability forms are returned completed.
 25 schools are engaged in Enviroschools programme.
 Enviroschools achievement levels improve over time.
 26 schools are engaged in Enviroschools programme.
 Enviroschools achievement levels improve over time.
 26 schools are engaged in Enviroschools programme.
 Enviroschools achievement levels improve over time.
 26 schools are engaged in Enviroschools programme.
 Enviroschools achievement levels improve over time.
 80% of residents consider the information supplied by Council to be sufficient.
 Website usage has increased by 5% or more, 80% of residents consider the information supplied by Council to be sufficient.
 Website usage has increased by 5% or more, 80% of residents consider the information supplied by Council to be sufficient.
 Website usage has increased by 5% or more, 80% of residents consider the information supplied by Council to be sufficient.
-Website usage has increased by 5% or more, compared to the previous year.
+Website usage has increased by 5% or more, compared to the previous year. compared to the previous year. compared to the previous year. compared to the previous year.